-23. An appeal shall not abate on the death of the appellant or a respondent but the Court shall, on the application of any interested person, cause the personal representative of the deceased to be made a party in place of the deceased.
+23. An appeal shall not abate on the death of the appellant or a respondent but the Chief Justice or an additional judge shall, on the application of any interested person, cause the personal representative of the deceased to be made a party in place of the deceased.